OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 #### Reverse Engineering and Static Analysis

 - class-dump: A command-line utility for examining the Objective-C runtime information stored in Mach-O files - <http://stevenygard.com/projects/class-dump/>
-- Clutch: Decrypt the application and dump specified bundleID into binary or .ipa file - <https://github.com/KJCracks/Clutch>
+- Clutch: Decrypt the application and dump specified bundleID into binary or IPA file - <https://github.com/KJCracks/Clutch>
 - Dumpdecrypted: Dumps decrypted mach-o files from encrypted iPhone applications from memory to disk - <https://github.com/stefanesser/dumpdecrypted>
 - hopperscripts: Collection of scripts that can be used to demangle Swift function names in HopperApp - <https://github.com/Januzellij/hopperscripts>
 - otool: A tool that displays specified parts of object files or libraries - <https://www.unix.com/man-page/osx/1/otool/>